Written by Liam (yeah, ok, Aoife helped me a little) & just one photo by Liam

 I won them fair and square in a deal,

-That if you wish I will now reveal.’
+That if you wish I will soon reveal.’

 My mouth was dry.
 I couldn’t speak.
 Aoife’s whispered, ‘Tell us’ and the Thief continued.

-To pretend it was his own, to attain false glory
+To pretend his own, to attain false glory

-Money, success and fame he did wish to see,
+Money, success and fame he wished to see,

 The Thief’s voice grew darker still

-‘But if he failed then all his stories would be mine
+‘But if he failed one all his stories would be mine

 And I would possess them till the end of time.’

-The dark Thief sighed heavily, the sound like gravel pouring into a pit
+The dark Thief sighed heavily, the sound like gravel pouring into a deep, dark pit

 ‘A wise man, maybe your father, his words did once behold